Erddig on Antiques Roadshow, BBC One 8pm Sunday April 14 2019

 As temperatures soared last July, more than 5,000 visitors flocked to Erddig bringing their family treasures for BBC's Fiona Bruce and the team of experts.

 The Royal Welsh Fusiliers kicked off the BBC event in the morning bringing their mascot - Llywelyn, the goat.

-Volunteers made a huge difference to the day and Fiona Bruce met National Trust’s oldest volunteer, Joan Capel, who turned 100 last year.
+Volunteers made a huge difference to the day and Fiona Bruce met National Trust’s oldest volunteer, Joan Capel, who turned 101 this year.